-In the immediate area in which RIPPLE Africa works, villages are very well set up with community boreholes.
-However, venturing just a few kilometres from the lake and this becomes more difficult, and where a borehole does not exist, many people collect water from exposed sources which can contribute to a number of waterborne diseases.
+In the immediate area in which Ripple Africa works, villages are very well set up with community boreholes.
+However, where a borehole does not exist, many people collect water from exposed sources which can contribute to a number of waterborne diseases.
 Most Malawians still have to make a daily trip to their water sources once or twice a day, and how water is stored and used will also have an impact on how safe it remains to drink.

 In the rainy season, household waste from an unimproved latrine can easily wash into water sources, leading to waterborne diseases such as cholera, dysentery, typhoid fever, gastroenteritis, botulism, severe diarrhoea, and more.
 Open wells are also a breeding ground for mosquitoes which lead to malaria.
 Waste and garbage disposal is also a problem in Malawi, with no national refuse system.
 At household level, waste disposal is by rubbish pit and burning of waste.
 Despite a lack of sanitation, only 66% of families in the district have soap for washing their hands after they use the toilet or handle rubbish.

 Ripple Africa is helping to improve access to safe water and proper sanitation at community level by installing boreholes and building improved latrines in our schools and healthcare facilities.
 Ripple Africa is always looking for donors who can help raise money for additional toilet and boreholes in these facilities, please contact us if you can help!